lizhaoliu-Lec/DENet/README.md

 ### Acknowledgments

-This work was partially supported by Science and Technology Program of Guangzhou, China under Grants 202007030007, National Natural Science Foundation of China (NSFC) 61836003 (key project), 2017ZT07X183, Fundamental Research Funds for the Central Universities D2191240.
+This work was partially supported by Science and Technology Program of Guangzhou, China under Grants 202007030007, Key-Area Research and Development Program of Guangdong Province 2019B010155001, National Natural Science Foundation of China (NSFC) 61836003 (key project), Guangdong 2017ZT07X183, Fundamental Research Funds for the Central Universities D2191240.